google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/from_type_to_logotype/content.md

 When you’re designing a logo for a company, more often than not you’ll end up creating assets that consist of both a logomark and a logotype: A strong graphic symbol paired with a bespoke wordmark that really represents all the qualities of the brand.
 But something interesting has been happening the last decade or so: Logos need to be infinitely flexible.

-It used to be enough to ask yourself *“Can it fax?”* If your design survived the low quality transmission of the faxing process and came out legible on the other side, you passed.
+It used to be enough to ask yourself “Can it fax?”
+If your design survived the low quality transmission of the faxing process and came out legible on the other side, you passed.
 Today, however, your logo needs to work as an (app) [icon](/glossary/icon_symbol), on responsive websites, on TV, on billboards, T-shirts, tote bags, and Twitch avatars, just to name a few applications—resulting in an emphasis on the logomark as a vital part of any visual identity toolkit.
-Gone are the days where your logo is only presented in one static lockup across every single application.
+Gone are the days when a logo was only presented in one static lockup across every single application.

 Today, a successful logo is one that can be pulled apart into its single components and reconfigured in different ways without ever losing its essence and character.
 The multicolored Google logo reduces into a G icon on your phone, or when it’s paired with another part of the wider Google brand ecosystem.
 It can move and bounce and rotate, and it informs a much bigger identity system.
 In the heading of this page, for example, the logo is small and single-color.
 And with the brand’s colors applied to a new Google Fonts icon, we never lose track that it’s *Google* wherever you interact with that logo—whether it’s on your phone, in a TV ad, across a billboard, or even that little G on a Google Home device—the experience of connecting with the brand and a logo that moves from logomark to logotype is seamless.